JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-setup.md

-[//]: # (title: Set up an environment for KMM development)
+[//]: # (title: Set up an environment)

-Before you begin [creating your first application](multiplatform-mobile-create-first-app.md) to work on both iOS and Android, start by setting up an environment for Kotlin Multiplatform Mobile (KMM) development:
+Before you begin [creating your first application](multiplatform-mobile-create-first-app.md) to work on both iOS and Android, start by setting up an environment for Kotlin Multiplatform Mobile development:

 1. If you are going to work with shared code or Android-specific code, you can work on any computer with an operating system supported by [Android Studio](https://developer.android.com/studio).